 1) Come Up With a Contest

-A contest is the most popular consumer-generated method.
+A contest is the most popular consumer generated method.
 Many companies have done this over the years.
 Some run contests to create new products, like the 2014 Starbucks “White Cup” campaign.
 The winning doodle actually became a Starbucks cup that people received in stores.
 Others were done by Pepsi, Target and even Heineken.
 All these companies had to do was develop commercials on the contests, come up with a way to collect entries (usually with a hashtag), and then sit back and watch the homemade content roll in from their customers.
-Even if your company isn’t a large national brand, you can still follow in their footsteps.
+Even if your company isn’t a large national brand, you can still follow in their footsteps by setting up a social media contest.
 Just come up with a good prize and let people know about it.